mikaelmello/inquire/README.md

 - Cross-platform, supporting UNIX and Windows terminals (thanks to [crossterm](https://crates.io/crates/crossterm));
 - Several kinds of prompts to suit your needs;
 - Standardized error handling (thanks to [thiserror](https://crates.io/crates/thiserror));
+- You can choose your terminal backend between `crossterm` and `termion`.
+  - Perfect if you already use one other than the default (crossterm) and do not want additional dependencies.
 - Support for fine-grained configuration for each prompt type, allowing you to customize:
   - Rendering configuration (aka color theme + other components);
   - Default values;